Samiksha-24/agentic-rag-backend/README.md

-# Agentic RAG using CrewAI — Redesigned
+# Agentic RAG using CrewAI

 A Streamlit chat app where you upload documents and a small **CrewAI** multi-agent pipeline answers your questions — searching your documents first, and falling